quarkusio/quarkus/CONTRIBUTING.md

 This project is an open source project, please act responsibly, be nice, polite and enjoy!

 ## Frequently Asked Questions

+* The Maven build fails with `OutOfMemoryException`

+Set Maven options to use 1.5GB of heap: `export MAVEN_OPTS="-Xmx1563m"`.

 * IntelliJ fails to import Quarkus Maven project with `java.lang.OutOfMemoryError: GC overhead limit exceeded`